 - Valentine’s Day Games for Kids

 The following five crafts make perfect kids’ Valentine’s Day activities– especially if you’re trying to keep things simple and fun.
-These no-hassle crafts have limited supplies and easy steps so you can focus on enjoying the holiday with your kids.
+These no-hassle crafts have limited supplies and easy steps so you can focus on enjoying Valentine’s Day with your kids.

 Write to the Point Valentines